AHMEDHABEEB20/Weather/README.md

 This repository contains the Weather website created by A. Habeeb.
 The website provides information about the weather, news, live cameras, photos, and contact details.

+"This website forecasts the weather for today and the next two days."

 ## Website Sections

 1. **Home:** Homepage providing general information about the weather.